chenyugoal/chenyugoal.github.io/about.md

 title:  About
 ---

-> Improving healthcare has always been my dream.
+> Improving healthcare is my dream.
-> To me, it means more than making incurable disease curable.
+> It means not only making incurable disease curable,
-> Filling the gap between widely affordable therapy and costly advanced infrastructure
+> but also filling the “gap” between widely affordable therapy and costly advanced infrastructure.
-> is also important.
->
-> In the near future, I will apply for a Ph.D. program to explore deep into AI healthcare.

 ## Education
 - **Johns Hopkins University**